-Many ectopic pregnancies go undiagnosed until it’s too late and presents a danger to the new mum.
-They most commonly occur between the fourth and tenth week of pregnancy.
+Many ectopic pregnancies go undiagnosed until it becomes a medical emergency, presenting a danger to the new mum.
+This most commonly occurs between the fourth and twelfth week of pregnancy.
 They are difficult to diagnose as they often present signs that are associated with an oncoming period (missed period) or a possible miscarriage (lower abdominal pain and vaginal bleeding).
-Here are some of the most noticeable signs of an ectopic pregnancy:

-Some women who have had ectopic pregnancies will have difficulty becoming pregnant again.
-This difficulty is more common in women who also had fertility problems before the ectopic pregnancy.
-Your prognosis depends on your fertility before the ectopic pregnancy, as well as the extent of the damage that was done.
+Some women who have had ectopic pregnancies will have difficulty conceiving again.
+This is more common in women who also had fertility problems before their ectopic pregnancy.
+Your prognosis depends on your fertility before the ectopic pregnancy, as well as the extent of the damage to your fallopian tubes.

 Ectopic pregnancies can be very scary, but knowing the facts can help you spot a problem early on in the pregnancy before it becomes life threatening.
-Remember to report any problems to your doctor right away and remember that there are effective treatments available if you do have this type of a pregnancy.
+Report any problems to your doctor right away and remember, there are effective treatments available if you do have an ectopic pregnancy.

 The emotional affects of having an ectopic pregnancy can be overlooked especially if the ectopic created a medical emergency.
 For more information and support, see your General Practitioner, midwife or health care professional.
 You can also visit http://cope.org.au or http://www.sands.org.au, or call the SANDS helpline on 1300 072 637.

 The general advice is to wait for at least 2 menstrual cycles before trying for another baby.
 But this depends on your individual circumstances.
 Speak with your healthcare provider about what is right for you.

 Around 50% of women who have an ectopic pregnancy have none of the risk factors.
 Sometimes there is a blockage or narrowing in the fallopian tubes which is undetectable by the woman.